oliverservin/hey-world/drafts/alpha.md

 Sometimes, free or open-source solutions are the best choice—especially for early MVPs, tight budgets, or when you need full customization.
 I’ve used open-source libraries for rapid prototyping and switched to paid tools as my product matured and my needs changed.

 ## Call to Action
 Take a moment to review your current stack.
 Is there a tool slowing you down or making your work harder than it needs to be?
-For your next feature, try swapping out a free tool for a paid one, or vice versa, and measure the difference in development speed and product quality.
+For your next feature, try building it with Laravel + Livewire and Flux UI Pro, and measure the difference in development speed and product quality.
 If you work with a team, ask for their input and consider how tool choices affect collaboration and onboarding.
 The right stack is an investment in your product’s success—and in your ability to ship quickly, with confidence.